Call us today:

 What happens when we receive a complaint

-We will let you know that we have received it.
+We will let you know that we have received your complaint.

-We will acknowledge your complaint within 2 working days from when we receive it.
-(If the acknowledgment is sent by letter, this may take a few days to arrive in the post.)
+We will acknowledge your complaint within 5 working days from when we receive it.

-We will provide you with the name and contact details of the person who will be resolving your complaint.
+We will provide you with the name and contact details of the person who will be handling your complaint.

-We will investigate and resolve your complaint within 10 working days of the date we received it.
+We will investigate and reply to you with what we intend to do within 10 working days from the date we acknowledge your complaint.

-If we need more time to fix this, we will agree the deadline with you and update you regularly on the progress.
+If we need more time, we’ll agree this with you and keep you updated.

-We will provide you with the name and contact details of the senior manager handling your appeal.
+We’ll give you the name and contact details of the senior manager who will handle your appeal.

 The appeal stage is the final stage of our complaints process.